9-Day Horse Riding from Osh, Kyrgyzstan in the Alay Mountains

 Today, you are about to challenge your body and spirit and conquer a steep pass.
 It is not a long distance, but the pass takes time.
 You will blend with an incredible landscape, feel the sky, and the height of the Pamir-Alay.
 As you will finally ascend the Sary-Mogol Pass (4300 meters), you will see four rocky lakes (Besh-Kol) and the natural channels that connect the lakes.

-After 15 km on horseback, the trail will bring you to the yurts of locals located near the mountain river.
-Overnight in a tent.
+After 15 km on horseback, the trail will bring you to the yurts of locals located near the mountain river, where you can spend the night in a tent.

 Day 5.
 Riding to the next camp over Kara-Kabak